lalvarezcan/BLDC-Motor-Driver/README.md

 # BLDC Motor Driver for MIT Mini Cheetah Actuator

-This BLDC (Brushless DC) Motor Driver is designed specifically for use with the MIT Mini Cheetah Actuator, inspired by the work of Ben Katz.
-The driver is intended to efficiently control the Mini Cheetah's actuators, enabling precise and agile movements.
+This driver is designed specifically for use with the Quasi-Direct Driver (QDD) Actuators, inspired by the work of Ben Katz.
+The driver is intended to efficiently deliver power and control a BLDC Motor, enabling precise and agile movements.

 ## Overview